 Mathematics has been studied in Oxford since the University was first established in the 12th century.
-The Mathematical Institute aims to preserve and expand mathematical culture via excellence in teaching and research.
+The Mathematical Institute aims to preserve and expand mathematical culture through excellence in teaching and research.

-The Mathematical Institute offers a wide variety of graduate courses, encompassing taught master’s courses and research degrees.
-The department’s research and teaching covers the spectrum of pure and applied mathematics with researchers working in fields including: algebra, geometry, topology, logic, number theory, combinatorics, analysis, mathematical physics, mathematical finance, mathematical modelling, mathematical biology, networks and numerical analysis.
+The Mathematical Institute offers a wide range of graduate courses, including both taught master’s courses and research degrees.
+Research and teaching covers the spectrum of pure and applied mathematics with researchers working in fields including:

-Graduate students are an integral part of the department - interacting with each other and other academics, they form a vibrant community striving to further mathematical study.
-As a graduate student at Oxford, you will benefit from excellent resources, extensive training opportunities and supportive guidance from your supervisor or course director.
+Graduate students are an integral part of the department, interacting with each other and with academic staff as part of a vibrant community that strives to further mathematical study.
+As a graduate student at Oxford you will benefit from excellent resources, extensive training opportunities and supportive guidance from your supervisor or course director.

-The Mathematical Institute has strong ties with other departments within the University, such as Computer Science, Statistics, and Physics, sharing the delivery of teaching for several taught courses.
-Strong links with industrial and other partners are also central to the department, particularly for the newly established EPSRC centres for doctoral training in industrially focused mathematical modelling and partial differential equations.
+The Mathematical Institute has strong ties with other University departments including Computer Science, Statistics and Physics, teaching several courses jointly.
+Strong links with industrial and other partners are also central to the department, especially for the recently established EPSRC Centres for Doctoral Training in industrially focused mathematical modelling and partial differential equations.